 UV Mirror Coatings

-As a NASA Space Technology Research Fellow, I received funding in conjunction with the Micro Devices Lab at NASA's Jet Propulsion Laboratory to help develop, fabricate, laboratory test and space flight test new Ultra-Violet (UV) optical coatings for future NASA satellite missions.
+As a NASA Space Technology Research Fellow (NSTRF), now called the NASA Space Technology Graduate Research Opportunities (NSTGRO), I received funding in conjunction with the Micro Devices Lab at NASA's Jet Propulsion Laboratory to help develop, fabricate, laboratory test and space flight test new Ultra-Violet (UV) optical coatings for future NASA satellite missions.
 This research consists of developing, fabricating and testing of atomic layer deposition (ALD) thin film optical coatings to enhance the intrinsic reflectivity of metals for use as the next generation mirrors on future major space missions.
 Under the guidance of my advisor Kevin France at the Center for Astrophysics and Space Astronomy (CASA).
 The coatings are to be space verified on a future Sounding Rocket flight.
 I mentored and worked with many undergraduate students on this project including but not limited to Christian Carter, Liam O'Connor, and Nick Renninger.
 This research resulted in many publications that are listed in my Skinny CV on the CV page.

 UV Reflectance Goal: Create an UV-Vis-IR transparent overcoat to protect the underlying Aluminum reflective layer from deterioration while in space on a telescope mirror. (see Figure below)